-OK, first, lets talk about the scoring blade type of tile saw.
-They work great on some tile.
-Just a long as the tile has a smoother finish you will be fine.
+OK, first, let’s talk about the scoring blade type of tile saw.
+They work great on some tiles.
+Just along as the tile has a smoother finish you will be fine.
 For something like a bathroom wall tile where you have a smooth surface.
 But, when you have a rougher finish as most tiles used today have, this kind of saw may not be the best choice.

 This is when a wet saw would be the better choice.
-With a wet saw, you can make smaller cuts and more acurately.
-Not to mention fancy cuts, like an L shaped cut.
+With a wet saw, you can make smaller cuts and more accurately.
+Not to mention fancy cuts, like an L-shaped cut.
 Or say you cut a tile and you made it just a little too big.
 Well, with a wet saw you can just trim a little more off.

-Now a wet saw is called a wet saw because it uses water to cool the blade, not to mention it keeps the the dust down.
+Now a wet saw is called a wet saw because it uses water to cool the blade, not to mention it keeps the dust down.
 But the water can make a big mess.
 I like to mark as many tiles as I can to be cut, then go outside where I have the saw set up.
-Yes, it can be very time consuming to keep going outside, but its messy!
-I also keep the dry saw right next to me, it helps make the job go alot faster.
+Yes, it can be very time-consuming to keep going outside, but it’s messy!
+I also keep the dry saw right next to me, it helps make the job go a lot faster.
 Most of the time I have both on the job.
-For the straight cuts, I go with the dry saw and the more involved cuts and fancier cuts, I go outside and use the wet saw.
+For the straight cuts, I go with the dry saw, and the more involved cuts and fancier cuts, I go outside and use the wet saw.